raulniconico/Nuwa0.0.1/README.md

 from visualization import Visual
 ## <div align="center">Dataset class</div>
+By default, Dataset take X,y,proportion=0.8,shuffle=True, mini_batch=0 as variables and params.
 We assume that X is the feature training data and y its respecting label, they have same lines and can be concatenated by their axis 1.
 Also you can distribute dataset into training and test dataset by certain given proportion.
-During the mini batch graident descent training, it can also provide mini batchs by using builtin function getminiset()
+During the mini batch graident descent training, it can also provide mini batchs by using builtin function getminiset().
+It also provides shuffle methods, for example, in minibatch gradient descent, where each epoch can shuffle the dataset for avoiding optimizers parsing exactly the same data each epoch.

 ## <div align="center">NN class</div>
 NN simply represents "neural network".
 Since we have initialized dataset, we take it as variable and parse it in **NN** class.
 With the help of Layer class defined by NN, we can create a deep learning network like in the demo: